naiderrp/DirectX12-Gravity-Simulation/README.md

 ## Introduction

 The best way to learn compute pipelines is to create a simulation.
-And the best model to follow is [the Microsoft DirectX Graphics Samples](https://github.com/microsoft/DirectX-Graphics-Samples/tree/master).
+And the best model to follow is the [Microsoft DirectX Graphics Samples](https://github.com/microsoft/DirectX-Graphics-Samples/tree/master).

 Any simulation can be implemented using either a particle-based or a grid-based approach.
 The former involves storing an array of particles and tracking their velocity and position individually.
 (Refer to my [previous project](https://github.com/naiderrp/Vulkan-Fluid-Simulation), I explained this model in more details.)
-On the other hand, the grid-based approach entails working with sampled images, that is considered a more advanced grpahics programming technique.
+On the other hand, the grid-based approach entails working with sampled images, that is considered a more advanced graphics programming technique.
 The implemented simulation focuses on the first approach, which I found to be easier for those who are getting started with DirectX compute shaders.

 ## Environment

 * Intel Integrated UHD Graphics 620
 * Windows 10
-* Visual Studio
+* Visual Studio 2022

-## Physics background
+## Physics Background

-The only formula you'll need is [Newton's law of universal gravitation](https://en.wikipedia.org/wiki/Newton%27s_law_of_universal_gravitation)!
+The only formula you'll need is [Newton's law of universal gravitation](https://en.wikipedia.org/wiki/Newton%27s_law_of_universal_gravitation).
 What is more, the notation taught in school would be enough.
 No derivatives, integrals, or complex equations.
 It's simple yet incredibly elegant!

 ![](img/looking-around.gif)